-We are also planning to implement a new billing system beginning in 2024.
-The implementation will require significant investments of time, money and resources and may result in the diversion of senior management's attention from our ongoing operations.
-Furthermore, the implementation will result in changes to many of our existing operational, financial and administrative business processes, including, but not limited to, our provisioning, servicing, billing, accounting and reporting processes.
-The new billing system will require both the implementation of new internal controls and changes to existing internal control frameworks and procedures.
-If technical problems or other significant issues arise in connection with the implementation or operation of the new billing system, it could have a material adverse impact on our operations, business, financial results and financial condition.
+We implemented a unified billing system beginning in 2024 and continue to integrate the system across our business in phases to ultimately centralize our entire billing process.
+The implementation requires significant investments of time, money and resources and may result in the diversion of senior management's attention from our ongoing operations.
+Furthermore, the implementation has resulted in changes to many of our existing operational, financial and administrative business processes, including, but not limited to, our provisioning, servicing, billing, accounting and reporting processes.
+The unified billing system requires both the implementation of new internal controls and changes to existing internal control frameworks and procedures.
+If technical problems or other significant issues arise in connection with the implementation or operation of the unified billing system, it could have a material adverse impact on our operations, business, financial results and financial condition.